 WC in Germany

 Dad worked very hard for a living to raise us.
-He would say that we were all going to college so we didn't have to work in excrement like he did.
-Funny thing is, my sister got a degree in Micro-biology and then got a job for the Waste Water Treatment plant.
-Her job was to get samples of the excrement in the holding ponds to make sure the bacteria was doing it's job.
+He would say that we were all going to college so we didn't have to work in excrement as he did.
+Funny thing is, my sister got a degree in Microbiology and then got a job for the Waste Water Treatment Plant.
+Her job was to get samples of the excrement in the holding ponds to make sure the bacteria was doing its job.
 So she got a degree but worked in excrement anyway.
 Not that's irony.